Skip to content

 Workspaces persist across sessions.
 If an agent fails and Sortie retries the issue, the retry runs in the same directory.
 This lets agents build on previous work — partial commits, cached dependencies, compilation artifacts — without starting from scratch.
 Workspace lifecycle hooks (after_create, before_run, after_run, before_remove) let operators customize the setup without modifying Sortie’s code.
 The common pattern is after_create cloning a repository and before_run pulling the latest changes.

 Sortie does not sandbox the agent.
 This is a deliberate design choice, not an oversight.
 Prescribing a single sandbox model — containers, VMs, restricted users, seccomp profiles — would limit the environments where Sortie can run.
-A developer's laptop has different constraints than a locked-down CI server.
+A developer’s laptop has different constraints than a locked-down CI server.
 Sortie provides workspace isolation and path validation as baseline controls.
 Stronger sandboxing is deployment-specific, left to the operator who understands their threat model.
-The architecture documentation covers hardening guidance for operators who need stronger guarantees.
+The security model covers hardening guidance for operators who need stronger guarantees.

 The spec is the product